ray-project/ray/doc/source/ray-air/tuner.rst

 As you can see in the above example, Tuner API allows you to choose different ScalingConfig for different trials.

-Tuner API also offers the possibility to apply different data preprocessing steps.
+Tuner API also offers the possibility to apply different data preprocessing steps, as shown in the following snippet.

 .. literalinclude:: doc_code/tuner.py
     :language: python